-St. Catharines - 285 Bunting Rd St. Catharines, Ontario L2M 7T9
+285 Bunting Rd St. Catharines, Ontario L2M 7T9

-8123 Lundys Lane, Niagara Falls, Ontario, L2H 1H3 (289)-296-7369 Email
+8123 Lundys Lane, Niagara Falls, Ontario, L2H 1H3

-YMCA Newcomer Services provide language assessment for adult newcomers to Canada who are Permanent Residents or Convention Refugees.
-Individuals are assessed with appropriate assessment tools (CLBA, CLBLA, CLBPT, ELTPA).
-These tools were developed from the Canadian Language Benchmarks to help place learners in a class appropriate to their ability in four English language skills:
+YMCA Newcomer Services provide language assessment for adults who are Permanent Residents, Convention Refugees or Canadian Citizens.
+Individuals are assessed with the appropriate language assessment tool (CLBA, CLBLA, CLBPT, ELTPA).
+These tools were developed by the Canadian Language Benchmarks to help place learners in a class appropriate to their ability in four English language skills: